nowshad-hasan/cse-resources/guides/others.md

  9. 𝗕𝗲 𝗰𝗼𝗺𝗽𝗼𝘀𝗲𝗱 𝗶𝗻 𝗰𝗵𝗮𝗼𝘀 - learn how to deal with stressful situations.
 Take a step back, think big picture, avoid going down rabbit holes, help steer others towards their goals.
 Learn how to prioritize tasks.
 Learn how to think about pros/cons in any situation and make quick decisions.

 10. 𝗛𝗲𝗹𝗽 𝗼𝘁𝗵𝗲𝗿𝘀 - Share your knowledge, mentor your juniors, assist your seniors, unblock others.
 Talk to your peers.
 Help someone avoid burnout.
 Foster a culture of compassion, empathy, and trust.
 Make your teammates’ lives easier.

+By Addy Osmani -

+"How to change your mood"

+Whether you're aiming for productivity, looking for motivation, or simply wishing to grow, understanding how to effectively change your mood to match your goals is crucial.
+Here are some strategies that might help.

+Quick Mood Enhancers

+15 minutes to spare?

+- TED Talks: A quick, inspiring TED Talk can shift your perspective and elevate your mood.
+- Meditation and Breathwork: These practices bring a sense of calm and can reset your mood.
+- Cardio Exercise: Even a short burst of cardio can release endorphins, boosting your happiness.

+30 minutes in hand?

+- Reading: Immersing yourself in a good book can be a great escape.
+- Nature Time: A short walk in nature can refresh your mind and soul.
+- Engaging Activities (45 minutes - 1 hour)

+Got 45 minutes?

+- Call a Friend: Connecting with someone you care about can be uplifting.
+- Journaling: Writing down your thoughts can offer clarity and peace of mind.

+An hour to unwind?

+- Comfort TV Shows: Sometimes, a familiar show can be the perfect way to relax.
+- Podcasts: Engaging with topics you love through podcasts can be both educational and mood-lifting.
+- Yoga: This combines physical movement with mental relaxation, a perfect recipe for mood enhancement.
+- Extended Mood-Boosting Activities

+More than an hour?

+Passion Projects: Engaging in a hobby or a project you're passionate about can be incredibly satisfying.

+Personal Tips

+Beyond these general suggestions, personal preferences play a significant role in mood management.
+For instance, some find a cold shower invigorating and alerting, while others might prefer a cranial massage for its calming and relaxing effects.